Welcome to Vancouver! Your Tour Director is on hand late this afternoon to answer any questions.

 Arguably one of the greatest cruising routes in the world, the Inside Passage stretches through stunning landscapes, from Misty Fjords National Monument to famed Glacier Bay National Park & Preserve.
 Sailing the Inside Passage offers opportunities to spot some of Alaska's most iconic wildlife, with humpback whales and orca plying the bountiful waters alongside the ships, bald eagles soaring overhead and brown bears lumbering on the shoreline.
 (B/L/D)

-Your holiday ends this morning.
-Please schedule homebound flights after Noon.
+Your vacation ends this morning.
+Please schedule homebound flights after noon.
 (B)

 Enjoy inside visits to Canada's the must-see sites with a great mix of included excursions, free time and affordable value.
 Read more

-Cosmos build free time into every one of their holidays, so you can eat, shop, and explore the way you want.
+Cosmos build free time into every one of their vacations, so you can eat, shop, and explore the way you want.
 Read more

 Cosmos' easy going, fun-filled and multilingual Tour Directors and Local Guides love exploring as much as you do.
 Read more